Korean BBQ at Home (Steps, Best Meats & Side Dishes)

 You need special equipment, utensils, meat, vegetables, and yakiniku sauce for Japanese BBQ at home.

 The most important item you need is a portable grill that can be used indoors.
-For example, you can get an indoor electric grill.
+For example, you can get an indoor grill.

 Yakiniku is cooked either on amiyaki (a grill over a wire net) or teppanyaki (a grill over an iron plate).
 These are charcoal grills.